conradakunga/Blog/_posts/2025-06-16-locale-considerations-when-parsing-dates.md

 There are three ways to go about it:

-### Set The Local For The Application
+### Set The Locale For The Application

-In this technique, we configure the application or thread locale and then parse our data as usual.
+In this technique, we configure the **application** or **thread** locale and then parse our data as usual.
 The simplest way is by setting the [CurrentCulture](https://learn.microsoft.com/en-us/dotnet/fundamentals/runtime-libraries/system-globalization-cultureinfo-currentculture) of the [thread](https://learn.microsoft.com/en-us/dotnet/standard/threading/using-threads-and-threading).
 Here, the `thread` can be from any application - console, class library, web application, etc.

 ```c#
 var japanDate = "2025/06/16 21:32:29";